Mariana of Austria: Birth and early years

-Only two of their five children survived to adulthood; the eldest, Margaret Theresa (1651–1673), married her maternal uncle Leopold I, Holy Roman Emperor in 1666.
-Mariana's second daughter, Maria Ambrosia, lived only fifteen days, followed by two sons, Philip Prospero (1657–1661) and Ferdinand Thomas (1658–1659).
-On 6 November 1661, Mariana gave birth to her last child, Charles, later known as El Hechizado or "The Bewitched", in the belief his disabilities were caused by "sorcery."
-In his case, the so-called Habsburg jaw was so pronounced he spoke and ate with difficulty all his life.
-He did not learn to walk until he was eight and never attended school, but foreign observers noted his mental capacities remained intact; others speculated the Regents overstated his defects to retain political control.
+Only two of their five children survived to adulthood.
+The eldest, Margaret Theresa, married her maternal uncle Leopold I, Holy Roman Emperor in 1666.
+Mariana's second daughter, Maria Ambrosia, lived only fifteen days, followed by two sons, Philip Prospero and Ferdinand Thomas.
+On 6 November 1661, Mariana gave birth to her last child, a son, Charles.
+Subject to ill health for much of his life, one study argues this may have been caused by genetic disorders inherited from his parents.